- Written by Dr.Mehmet Demircioglu

 Why Do PRP Results Vary So Much?

 On top of that, PRP itself is not standardized perfectly from clinic to clinic.
-Blood processing varies.
-Platelet concentration varies.
-The injection technique varies.
-Session intervals vary.
-Maintenance strategies vary.
+Blood processing, platelet concentration, injection technique, session intervals, and maintenance strategies can all vary.

-That is a much more intelligent question, and it usually leads to a much more direct conversation.
+That is a much more intelligent question, and it usually leads to a more direct conversation.

 How Should A Patient Judge PRP Results?

-PRP needs judgment slowly, objectively, and without emotion.
+PRP needs to be judged slowly, objectively, and without emotion.

-I handle conclusions after one session or one anxious week.
+I do not make conclusions after one session or one anxious week.
 Hair cycles are slow.
 Hair shedding fluctuates.
 Lighting changes everything.
 Mood changes perception.
 If PRP is going to provide benefit, that benefit usually needs judgment over months, not days.

 The fairest way is through comparable photographs taken under similar conditions.
 The most realistic improvements are usually not dramatic overnight transformations.
 More often, they are modest signs such as less shedding, slightly better caliber, somewhat fuller visual coverage, or slower progression than expected.